Spin-Orbit Driven Topological Phases in Kagome Materials: Abstract

 \section{Abstract}

-Kagome materials have garnered substantial attention owing to their diverse physical phenomena, yet canonical systems such as the AV$_3$Sb$_5$ family exhibit poor $Z_{2}$-type topological properties, spurring an urgent quest for kagome platforms hosting ideal topological states.
-Recently, Zhou et al. proposed the kagome-type IAMX family, which exhibits distinctive ideal topological states; however, their analysis is primarily restricted to the spinless approximation.
+Kagome materials have garnered substantial attention owing to their diverse physical phenomena, yet canonical systems such as the $Z_2$-type AV$_3$Sb$_5$ family are often obscured by bulk metallic states, spurring an urgent quest for kagome platforms hosting ideal topological states.
+Recently, Zhou et al. proposed the kagome-type IAMX family (IA = alkali metal, M = rare earth metal, and X = carbon group element), which exhibits distinctive ideal topological states; however, their analysis is primarily restricted to the spinless approximation.
 In this work, we model relativistic effects in the IAMX family, demonstrating that tuning the spin-orbit coupling (SOC) strength drives topological phase transitions and induces novel topological states, resulting in a rich phase diagram.
 The configuration of topological surface states evolves continuously as the SOC strength is modulated, consistent with the evolution of the topological phase transition.
 This suggests a viable route toward designing multi-functional topological devices.
 First-principles calculations performed on three specific IAMX compounds confirm that SOC governs their topological phases, in complete accord with our model analysis.